 WSO Chorus Master Dr. Bruce J. G. Kotowich

-Join us every other Wednesday at 7:00pm (EST) starting January 27, 2021, for 75 minutes of voice warm up and rehearsing choral scores together on Zoom!
+Join us every Wednesday at 7:30pm starting September 21, 2022, for two hours of voice warm up and rehearsing choral scores for this season’s performances with the Windsor Symphony Orchestra.

 All singers welcome to join the chorus!